 The shark gave me an indignant look as the others swim up.
 Rising a bit, and shaking off the dust from the ocean floor, it swims off, but not before making such an impression in my mind that I will never forget.

-Soon afterwards the guides signal me and my father to prepare for our ascent back to the surface.
+Soon afterward the guides signal me and my father to prepare for our ascent back to the surface.
 We swim across to the boat.
 In doing so, we are forced to cross a vast desert of white bleached coral.
-So different from the life-filled portion that has retained its colour, there are very few fish here.
+So different from the life-filled portion that has retained its color, there are very few fish here.

 It is a stark ocean valley of death and destruction.
 Here, I am inevitably reminded that this world is being ravaged by climate change, mainly caused by heedless human activity.
 We release carbon dioxide into the air, which is absorbed by the ocean to become acidic, and the reefs begin to die.
 There was a major incident in 2016, due to the climate change exacerbated El Nino, where the world’s greatest reefs lost much of their coral to bleaching.

 When we ascend, I ask our instructor how much of the reef on this ridge had been lost in 2016.
-“We lost about seventy per cent of the reef in that year alone.
-It’s the worst we’ve seen.” he replied.
+“We lost about 70 percent of the reef in that year alone.
+It’s the worst we’ve seen,” he replied.
 I can only nod in understanding and sorrow.

 As the boat speeds away, I look back at the section of ocean we had come from.
 The vast shadow spreading beneath the surface, the wonders and beautiful denizens you can find within… as well as the desert that waits to spread its reach into the rest of the underwater forest, if humans continue to help it along.

-Photos contributed by Ali Manikfan and Muhammad Nishad, diving instructors.
+Photos courtesy of Ali Manikfan and Muhammad Nishad, diving instructors.